 Here’s the important part.
 What message do you want to convey?
 Get your script written out.
 Read it out loud.
 Read it out loud to your team.
 Then submit it for a professional recording, or enlist someone in your office to record it in-house.
 You can record the greeting directly through your computer, but if you prefer, you can also type in your message using our text-to-speech feature.

 Once you have the audio file, you can upload it directly on the website and set it as the first thing callers hear when they connect to your hotline number.
 From there, you can do different things.
-You can simply deliver the message to your callers and that’s the end of it.
+You can simply deliver the message to your callers and end the call there.
 You could give the caller options.
 Do they want to speak to a live person?
 Do they want other information?

 Here’s the fun part.
 You can add as many layers as you want.
-Of course the fewer the better (because people get bored of going through menus), but you could customize what we call the “call flow” to your specific needs.
-For example –
+Depending on the objective of your hotline, you may want to keep it simple, but you can customize your “Call Flow” to your specific needs.

-Let’s say you want to connect callers to someone live.
-You could have callers connect directly to a live person instantly when they call in, and skip the whole greeting part.
+Let’s say you want to connect callers to a live agent.
+You could route incoming calls directly to a live person instantly when they connect, and skip the whole greeting part.
 As mentioned, this is just one way to set up a hotline.
 All the features can be re-arranged and configured in a way that fits your purpose.

 Here is an example of a very simple call flow, where we first present callers with a greeting containing two options.
 The first option (press 1) routes the caller to a Queue where they can wait to speak to the next available agent.
 The second option (press 2) routes the caller to a search-by-name directory.
 Call Flows can contain a number of other “instructions” for how you want to route calls.
 For example, you can add a conference, open/close hours filter, a pay-by-phone option, or just a simple forwarding to your mobile app.
 How you design your call flow is all up to you.